kcho/ENIGMA_CHR_DTI/how_to_test_pipeline.md

 ## 3. Check outputs

+You can safely ignore the message "warning: chol(): given matrix is not symmetric".
 The test above will create a zip file, summarizing the result of the ENIGMA CHR DTI pipeline.